Jo-Minken/Jo-portfolio.github.io/_posts/2012-07-15-project-1-Wed Don't Wait.markdown

 features: ["Scheduler and online-remider help to automatically arrange the preparation", "Couples can book the wedding venue halls and find wedding dress providers", "Forum for couples to ask for advice"]

-prize: Second Place in the graduate presentation
+others: Prized Second Place in the graduate presentation

 developments: ["Language: C#, ASP.NET, JavaScript and jQuery", "Server: IIS"]